EUDAT-Training/B2FIND-Training/00-mdmanager-script.md

 ### Operation modes for single and multiple sources

-In the following sections the sample use cases will employ both of these operation modes and we will hint at how to set parameters and how they influence the bahaviour in the following sections.
+In the following sections the sample use cases will employ both of these operation modes and we will hint at how to set parameters and how they influence the bahaviour.

 #### Single Source